lukemorton/jquery-carosello/README.markdown

 want to control your carosello.
 All I assume is that you want it to go around.

+These decisions also make it fairly lightweight, before minification the plugin is around 9kb.
+I've uglified it down to 2.6kb.
+That's some lightweight ish right there, compared to say jCarousel which is 35kb (15kb minified).
+Having said that jCarousel does more for you which can be a benefit, check it out :)

+Still here?
+I presume you're after a more lightweight customisable experience then.
+Read on for some usage detail...

 ## Usage

 Most functionality can be expressed via configuration or specific